apache/accumulo-website/_docs-unreleased/administration/overview.md

 Time Protocol (NTP) within the cluster to ensure nodes' clocks don't get too out of sync, which can cause problems with automatically timestamped data.

-=== Configuration
+## Configuration

-The Accumulo tarball contains a +conf/+ directory where Accumulo looks for configuration.
-If you installed Accumulo using downstream packaging, the +conf/+ could be something else like +/etc/accumulo/+.
+The Accumulo tarball contains a `conf/` directory where Accumulo looks for configuration.
+If you installed Accumulo using downstream packaging, the `conf/` could be something else like `/etc/accumulo/`.

-Before starting Accumulo, the configuration files +accumulo-env.sh+ and +accumulo-site.xml+ must exist in +conf/+ and be properly configured.
-If you are using +accumulo-cluster+ to launch a cluster, the `conf/` directory must also contain hosts file for Accumulo services (i.e +gc+, +masters+, +monitor+, +tservers+, +tracers+).
-You can either create these files manually or run +accumulo-cluster create-config+.
+Before starting Accumulo, the configuration files `accumulo-env.sh` and `accumulo-site.xml` must exist in `conf/` and be properly configured.
+If you are using `accumulo-cluster` to launch a cluster, the `conf/` directory must also contain hosts file for Accumulo services (i.e `gc`, `masters`, `monitor`, `tservers`, `tracers`).
+You can either create these files manually or run `accumulo-cluster create-config`.

-Logging is configured in +accumulo-env.sh+ to use three log4j configuration files in +conf/+.
+Logging is configured in `accumulo-env.sh` to use three log4j configuration files in `conf/`.
 The file used depends on the Accumulo command or service being run.
-Logging for most Accumulo services (i.e Master, TabletServer, Garbage Collector) is configured by +log4j-service.properties+ except for the Monitor which is configured by +log4j-monitor.properties+.
-All Accumulo commands (i.e +init+, +shell+, etc) are configured by +log4j.properties+.
+Logging for most Accumulo services (i.e Master, TabletServer, Garbage Collector) is configured by `log4j-service.properties` except for the Monitor which is configured by `log4j-monitor.properties`.
+All Accumulo commands (i.e `init`, `shell`, etc) are configured by `log4j.properties`.

-==== Configure accumulo-env.sh
+### Configure accumulo-env.sh

 Accumulo needs to know where to find the software it depends on.
 Edit accumulo-env.sh and specify the following:

-.
-Enter the location of Hadoop for +$HADOOP_PREFIX+
+1. Enter the location of Hadoop for `$HADOOP_PREFIX`
-.
-Enter the location of ZooKeeper for +$ZOOKEEPER_HOME+ .
-Optionally, choose a different location for Accumulo logs using +$ACCUMULO_LOG_DIR+
+2. Enter the location of ZooKeeper for `$ZOOKEEPER_HOME`
+3. Optionally, choose a different location for Accumulo logs using `$ACCUMULO_LOG_DIR`

-Accumulo uses +HADOOP_PREFIX+ and +ZOOKEEPER_HOME+ to locate Hadoop and Zookeeper jars and add them the +CLASSPATH+ variable.
-If you are running a vendor-specific release of Hadoop or Zookeeper, you may need to change how your +CLASSPATH+ is built in +accumulo-env.sh+.
-If Accumulo has problems later on finding jars, run +accumulo classpath -d+ to debug and print Accumulo's classpath.
+Accumulo uses `HADOOP_PREFIX` and `ZOOKEEPER_HOME` to locate Hadoop and Zookeeper jars and add them the `CLASSPATH` variable.
+If you are running a vendor-specific release of Hadoop or Zookeeper, you may need to change how your `CLASSPATH` is built in `accumulo-env.sh`.
+If Accumulo has problems later on finding jars, run `accumulo classpath -d` to debug and print Accumulo's classpath.

-You may want to change the default memory settings for Accumulo's TabletServer which are by set in the +JAVA_OPTS+ settings for 'tservers' in +accumulo-env.sh+.
+You may want to change the default memory settings for Accumulo's TabletServer which are by set in the `JAVA_OPTS` settings for 'tservers' in `accumulo-env.sh`.
 Note the syntax is that of the Java JVM command line options.
 This value should be less than the physical memory of the machines running TabletServers.